 Primary retroperitoneal sarcomas are those solid or cystic tumors, malignant, that develop in the retroperitoneal space from tissues (lymphatic, nervous, vascular, muscular, connective and fibroareolar) independent of the organs and the great vessels contained in it as, the kidney, the suprarenal glands and the retroperitoneal parts of the pancreas, colon and duodenum [1,2].
-Retroperitoneal rhabdomyosarcoma is a malignant primary tumor, which is one of the most frequent sarcomas in the pediatric age and less frequent
+Retroperitoneal rhabdomyosarcoma is a malignant primary tumor, which is one of the most frequent sarcomas in the pediatric age and less frequent in adults, constituting around 3.0% of solid tumors.

-Citation: C Caridad Verdecia Cañizares., et al. "A Case Report of Malignant Renal Tumor Associated with Genetic Disorders".
-EC Clinical and Medical Case Reports 2.5 (2019): 198-203. in adults, constituting around 3.0% of solid tumors.
 It is usually diagnosed before the age of 30 in 70% of the cases, with the maximum ages of presentation between 18 and 30 years of age.
 Its location is genitourinary in 20% of cases and retroperitoneal and pelvic in approximately 5% of patients [1-3].

 Rhabdomyosarcoma constitutes 50% of soft tissue sarcomas, which originates from skeletal muscle cells undergoing neoplastic transformation this tumor represents 10 - 15% of malignant solid tumors and 6% of all malignant neoplasms in children under 15 years of age [1].
-It is more frequent in the male than in the female with a ratio of 1.5:1, the tumor is twice as common in patients of Caucasian origin as in African-American patients and about 250 new cases are diagnosed each year in the United States [4-6].
-It is suggested that it can be associated with "identifiable" genetic risk factors: the most frequent of these genetic "syndromes" are Li-Fraumeni syndrome, Neurofibromatosis, Beckwith-Wiedemann syndrome and Costello syndrome [5].
-The mutation of the p53 gene in the germline and anomalies in chromosome 11p15 is cited [5,6].
+It is more frequent in the male than in the female with a ratio of 1.5: 1, the tumor is twice as common in patients of Caucasian origin as in African-American patients and about 250 new cases are diagnosed each year in the United States [1,4,5].
+It is suggested that it can be associated with "identifiable" genetic risk factors: the most frequent of these genetic "syndromes" are Li-Fraumeni syndrome, Neurofibromatosis, Beckwith-Wiedemann syndrome and Costello syndrome [1].
+The mutation of the p53 gene in the germline and anomalies in chromosome 11p15 is cited [1,5].

 The diagnosis of primary retroperitoneal tumors is usually delayed, since the retroperitoneum is an adaptable space and the tumor remains asymptomatic for a long period of time, it can be clinically silent.
 It is not uncommon for the first symptom, although delayed, to be the appearance of a visible and palpable mass.
-On other occasions the symptoms derive from the compression or invasion of neighboring organs: frequent urination, sometimes with micturition or pain in different locations, unexplained fever, fatigue [7,8].
+On other occasions the symptoms derive from the compression or invasion of neighboring organs: frequent urination, sometimes with micturition or pain in different locations, unexplained fever and fatigue [6,7].

 The diagnosis of retroperitoneal rhabdomyosarcomas is mainly carried out by imaging studies, without forgetting the clinical exploration and the analytical determinations.
-Currently, radiological exploration of the retroperitoneal space is based on the use of computed tomography (CT), especially with positron emission tomography with fluorodeoxyglucose and nuclear magnetic resonance (NMR), along with abdominal ultrasound [3,8,9].
+Currently, radiological exploration of the retroperitoneal space is based on the use of computed tomography (CT), especially with positron emission tomography with fluorodeoxyglucose and nuclear magnetic resonance (NMR), along with abdominal ultrasound [3,7,8].

 Histologically there are four subtypes: embryonic, alveolar, botryoid and pleomorphic.
 The botryoid variant is located mainly in cavities such as bladder, vagina, bladder and medium urinary cavity [3].
-It tends to metatize other organs such as the lung, which is the most frequent organ, followed by the bone marrow, lymph nodes and bones [10].
+It tends to metastasize other organs such as the lung, which is the most frequent organ, followed by the bone marrow, lymph nodes and bones [9].
+This gene is probably involved in transcriptional modulation of other genes such as the oncogene c-Myc [1].

-Surgery is the main pillar of the treatment, there are others such as chemotherapy and radiotherapy [11,12].
-The resection route should be through laparotomy, with dissection of retroperitoneal blood vessels, retroperitoneal organs, such as the kidneys, spleen and pancreas, are often affected by the growth of the expansive tumor [13,13].
+Surgery is the main pillar of the treatment, there are others such as chemotherapy and radiotherapy [10,11].
+The resection route should be through laparotomy, with dissection of retroperitoneal blood vessels, retroperitoneal organs, such as the kidneys, spleen and pancreas, are often affected by the growth of the expansive tumor [12,13].
 In our case the tumor was of renal origin, the rest of the surrounding structures were not affected.
-There are reports of the presence of a sentinel lymph node as a metastatic manifestation of the disease in advanced cases [15,16].
+There are reports of the presence of a sentinel lymph node as a metastatic manifestation of the disease in advanced cases [14,15].